How we use your personal information for Emergency Planning purposes.

 The Emergency planning department are responsible for the Co-ordination and preparation of contingency plans to deal with the challenges of major incidents or emergencies that occur in Rhondda Cynon Taf, for example, flooding.

 The Event Safety Advisory Group (ESAG) completes pre event planning to ensure appropriate plans are in place to effectively manage, risk assess and Co-ordinate events.
-2. What and whose personal information we hold?

 The information we hold and process will typically include:

 Individuals affected by Incidents or Emergencies, such as Victims and/or Survivors (and their family and friends)

 - Name, Address, D.O.B, Telephone Number, Email, Next of Kin, Health Information.